jacomago/jacomago.github.io/content/post/story_stains_backend.md

 I found this apparent when adding the emotion feature to the API and found I was writing a lot of repetitive code.
 I will aim to refactor it out and aim for DRY (don't repeat yourself), but I'm essentially writing part of an ORM.
 For a one man band or small start-up, that's a lot of work.

-Before I felt quite skeptical about no-low-code backends like Firebase and it's competitors, but I can really feel it's appeal.
+Before I felt quite sceptical about no-low-code backends like Firebase and it's competitors, but I can really feel it's appeal.
 The want to focus on business logic rather than application logic is high.